Chinese and others are coming, coral reefs are dying, public beaches are disappearing; will mountains, food, communities, and languages follow?

 A close-up look at a few weddings.

+The economics and the complexity of colonization and the slave trade have already resulted in significant psychological harm across the region.
 They are, however, inextricably linked, and what happens there may have consequences here.

 China has a lot of money and power in the Caribbean Community (CARICOM).
 This isn’t a new thing for some of the countries in the region.

-According to reports, a large number of low-interest loans have been made available for medical centers and stadium construction projects in Saint Lucia, Grenada, Dominica, and Jamaica to name a few
+According to reports, a large number of low-interest loans have been made available for medical centers and stadium construction projects in Saint Lucia, Grenada, Dominica, and Jamaica, to name a few.

 China, for example, began its Caribbean diplomacy in the early 1970s, or what you might term its master plan.
 It all began with a high-level visit in 1998 by former Prime Minister P. J. Patterson, who opened an embassy in Beijing and forged a Caribbean Economic and Trade Co-operation.